akhildevelops/AdventOfCode2020/README.md

 The challenge is unique compared to other competitive programming challenges.

-The whole challenge revolves around a story and we are given daily two problems to
+The whole challenge revolves around a story and we are given daily two problems based on it.

 The solutions are written in [Julialang](https://julialang.org/) a high performance language, easy to code like Python achieving speeds of C.